4 Words You Should Never Use in Your Marketing Content

 2. Leverage (used as a verb)

-Leverage our best-in-class solution to optimize your supply chain.
+For example, don’t write: “Leverage our best-in-class solution to optimize your supply chain.”

-Use our procurement software to source the highest quality materials at the lowest prices.
+Instead, write: “Use our software to source the highest quality materials at the lowest prices.”

 3. Best-of-breed or Best-in-class

 If your products or services really are the best, tell customers why.
 What awards or accolades prove your claim?

 Explain what makes your products and services better than the competition’s.
 Give prospects and customers a specific and detailed reason to be wowed by you and to want to engage.